Frequently Asked Questions

 What types of properties do you manage?

-We manage single-family homes, multi-family dwellings, and small apartment complexes up to 20 units.
+We manage single-family homes, multi-family dwellings, and apartment complexes, with a speciality in multi-family properties.

 What kind of lease do you use?